 We made it Port Dover just after 12 noon, and stopped for lunch by the beach (in hindsight, I’m not sure if fish and chips was the best lunch option…).
 Upon remounting our bikes and heading back north, my legs were sore and stiff,my stomach was bloated, and I was suffering.
 This second leg of Trans Fat was more about survival to me.
 I never felt comfortable on the bike and just tried to get to the finish.
 The head wind didn’t help, but my co-riders certainly did.
 I didn’t take any pulls at the front, I just hung on at the back as long as I could, and when I fell off the back, my bro would drop back and ride with me.

-We pulled in to Ancaster at around 530pm, exhausted and hunger (I need to admit that Greg, Rob and Mike D. rode up the Martin Road climb at the end of the ride… the big climb that is featured in Paris to Ancaster each spring.
+We pulled in to Ancaster at around 530pm, exhausted and hungry (I need to admit that Greg, Rob and Mike D. rode up the Martin Road climb at the end of the ride… the big climb that is featured in Paris to Ancaster each spring.
 I had no energy left and was feeling dizzy, so I skipped the hill and took a short cut back).

 Now, a few hours after finishing, I’m tired, I need a shower and I want to sleep for about two days.
 Thanks bro for organizing and for the fine cuisine after the ride.
 Thanks to those four fine cyclists for allowing me to draft behind them for most of the ride!
 Ride #32 is in the books and it was, indeed, epic!